BranchMetrics/android-branch-deep-linking-attribution/README.md

 ```java
 'compile 'com.google.firebase:firebase-appindexing:10.0.1'
 ```
+Please refer the following link to test public content indexing with Google https://firebase.google.com/docs/app-indexing/android/test#test-public-content-indexing.
+Please enable debug mode and check the logs to get the Branch link used for indexing and use it with the above link to verify content indexing
 ### Showing a Custom Share Sheet

 We’ve realized that Android had some very poor offerings for native share sheet functionality, so we built our own and bundled it into the core SDK.
 This share sheet it customizable and will automatically generate a link when the user selects a channel to share to.